knative/specs/specs/eventing/data-plane.md

 If a recipient chooses to reply to a sender with a `200` response code and a reply event in the absence of a `Prefer: reply` header from the sender, the sender SHOULD treat the event as accepted, and MAY log an error about the unexpected payload.
-The sender MUST NOT process the reply event if the sender did not advertise the `Prefer: reply` capability.
+If a sender will process a reply event it MUST include the `Prefer: reply` header on the POST request.